sundai-club/chip/README.md

 Chip features a bounty board for users to post, pledge on and accept bounties for community-driven tasks (think parties, getaways, and more!).
-Think Fiver, but with friends :)
+Splitwise, but for planning.

 ## Installation Instructions
 1. Clone the repository: